cavo789/blog/blog/2023/11/04/docker-joomla/index.md

 So, now and at the same time, we can access to `http://kingsbridge:8080` and to `http://shiring:8081` without conflicts since we have used a separate port number.

-Kingsbridge can be a Joomla 4.4 / PHP 7.4 website while Shiring is on Joomla 5.0 / PHP 8.2 without any conflict.
+Kingsbridge can be a Joomla 4.4 / PHP 7.4 website while Shiring is on Joomla 5.0 / PHP 8.2 without any conflict. **And that's just astonishingly simple, if you think back to the way you worked before Docker.**

 :::tip
 Using another port isn't mandatory.
 You can have several websites on the same port as `8080`.
 But, in that case, we won't be able to use these websites at the same time.
 You can start the first one and when trying to start the second one, Docker will say *port already in use*.
-This isn't a problem; you can just run `docker compose stop` for the first one so free the port and start the second one.
+This isn't a problem; you can just run `docker compose stop` for the first one so free the port then start the second one.
 :::

 :::note